dwas-KR/GBST/README.md

 * Device connection or detection problems
 * Errors that occur during the workflow

-## Disclaimer

-GBST is an independently developed project and is not affiliated with, endorsed by, or officially associated with Google, Lenovo, APKMirror, or any other APK provider.

-Use GBST only on devices that you own or are authorized to manage.

-The user is solely responsible for all actions performed on the device and any resulting consequences.

 ## License
 This work is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)**.
 However, components included with or used by GBST may be subject to separate licenses and distribution terms, which users are responsible for reviewing and complying with.